Noura Rahal

 Noura Rahal (نورا رحال; born 1973) is a Lebanese/Syrian singer from Damascus, who has also had brief acting stints.

-Rahal was born to a Lebanese father and Syrian mother in Syria.
+Rahal was born to a Syrian Druze father and Lebanese Maronite mother in Syria.

 Personal life

 Rahal married a Greek businessman, with whom she had two sons.
 She later married again in 2012.

 She survived breast cancer due to an early diagnosis in 2007.